bentoml/Yatai/docs/source/installation/yatai_deployment.rst

         The output should look like this:

-        .. note:: You need to be patient for a while until the status of all pods becomes :code:`Running`, the number of pods depends on how many nodes you have
+        .. note:: Wait until the status of all pods becomes :code:`Running` before proceeding.
+The number of pods depends on how many nodes you have.

         .. code:: bash